Shannon meets Myerson: Information Extraction from a Strategic Sender: Introduction

-The question then arises, how many such sequences can be recovered in equilibrium?
-We define the limiting value (with increasing blocklength) of the exponent of the size of this set as the \textit{information extraction capacity of the sender}.
+We define the limiting value (with increasing length of sequences, henceforth termed as blocklength) of the exponent of the size of this set of recovered sequences as the \textit{information extraction capacity of the sender}.
 This capacity, denoted by $ \Xi (\ut)$, is a function of the single-letterized utility function $ \ut$ of the sender.
-We show that in general, the receiver can recover an \textit{exponential} number of sequences, whereby $ \Xi (\ut)$ is always greater than unity, barring some corner cases.
+Operationally $ \capacity $ can be interpreted as the growth rate of the number of alternatives that are included in the optimal questionnaire.
+Equivalently, the capacity captures the rate at which the \textit{sheet of paper} on which the questionnaire is printed -- which is the communication medium between sender and receiver -- must grow with increasing length of the history.
+It is thus a measure of the optimal amount of communication resources required while communicating with a strategic sender.

 We find that $ \capacity $ is the limit of the $n$-th root of the independence number of a certain sequence of graphs whose structure is determined by $ \ut $.
-One may notice that this is analogous to the notion of the Shannon capacity of a graph; in fact, we show that the information extraction capacity \textit{generalizes} the Shannon capacity of a graph.
-Consequently, computing $ \capacity $ is hard and therefore we limit ourselves to the modest goal of deriving bounds on $ \capacity $ to approximate it.
+This is analogous to the notion of the Shannon capacity of a graph \cite{shannon1956zero}, a well-known and notoriously hard-to-compute quantity from communication theory.
+In fact, we show that the information extraction capacity \textit{generalizes} the Shannon capacity of a graph.
+We show that the capacity lies between two important quantities,